-The City commissions artworks for City-owned property through the Department of Cultural Affairs' Percent for Art Program.
+The City typically commissions artworks for City-owned property through the Department of Cultural Affairs’ Percent for Art Program.
 The sponsoring City agency and the Percent for Art Program are jointly responsible for the selection of the artist and the development of the work of art.
-A member of the Public Design Commission serves as an advisor to the Percent for Art panel.
-Once the proposal is approved by both the client agency and the Percent for Art Program, it should be submitted to the Commission for review.
+A member of the PDC serves as an advisor on the Percent for Art artist selection panel.
+Once the proposal is approved by both the sponsoring agency and the Percent for Art Program, it is submitted to the Commission for review.
 A representative of the Percent for Art Program must be present when an artist makes their presentation.

 Gifts of existing artworks are rarely accepted, so an artwork should not be fabricated as a gift to the City prior to approval by the PDC.
 If an outside (non-City) group or a City agency proposes to commission an artwork for City property outside of the Percent for Art Program, the artist selection process must be led by an art professional with experience organizing public art commissions and the process must mimic the City’s Percent for Art program.
 This fair and open process must include public input, a diverse list of artists, and an artist selection panel comprising at least three independent art professionals and, if possible, a member of the Percent for Art staff.
 Any proposal for an artwork installation must first be approved by the City agency that owns the property where the artwork will be sited.
 The proposal must be submitted to the PDC for review by that City agency or by the relevant capital construction managing agency.